Emergency Preparation Information Directory

 • River bridges, sea defenses, and riverbanks are very dangerous places to be in during floods, so be hard to steer away from them if possible.
 There posses been many cases wherein floodwater have destroyed or collapsed bridges and defenses.

-Earthquake Emergency Preparation
+More Emergency Preparation Resources

 More Emergency Preparation Articles